dougeby/IntuneDocs/intune-user-help/manage-apps-cpweb.md

 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

 > [!IMPORTANT]
-> If a required app fails to install and your organizations has made it available for you to manually install, select **Retry**.
+> If a required app fails to install and your organization makes it available for you to manually install, select **Retry**.
 It could take up to ten minutes to see the updated status.
 If you select **Retry** again during this time and get an error, that's okay.
 Continue to wait the ten minutes for an updated status.

 ### Search and refine